 - ½ cup plus 2 tablespoons mini marshmallows bits

 - Preheat oven to 350° F. Line an 8×8 baking pan with parchment paper and spray nonstick cooking spray.
 Set aside.

 - In a large bowl, whisk together eggs, sugar and vanilla until well combined and light in color, about 60 seconds.
-Whisk in the warm chocolate mixture until well incorporated, about 30 seconds.
+Whisk in the chocolate mixture until well incorporated, about 30 seconds.
 Finally, whisk in the flour and salt just until combined.

 - Using a silicone spatula or rubber spoon, gently stir in 1/2 cup of the mini marshmallow bits.
 Pour mixture into prepared pan and spread evenly with spatula.
 Sprinkle additional 2 tablespoons marshmallows on top.

-- Remove from oven and allow brownies to cool for 2 hours.
+- Bake at 350° F for 25 to 30 minutes or until the top is shiny and the center is still dense.
+Brownies will continue to bake once removed from oven.
+Allow brownies to cool for 2 hours.
 Once cooled, dust with cocoa if desired and cut into squares.
-Enjoy!